Impact Pro Wrestling: 2011

-At IPW New Year's Bash, Dion McCracken went on a firing spree, (kayfabe) firing Jesse Astro, The Kiwi Express, Joseph Kinkade, Lil T, Miles, The New Zealand Dream, The Waipukurau Warrior, Les West, ring announcer Troy Rawhiti-Forbes and referee Matt Wolfe, disbanding Pirates And Ninjas Are Totally Awesome and making the Alita Capri versus Just Plain Evil match a Loser Gets Fired Match.
+At IPW New Year's Bash, Dion McCracken went on a firing spree, (kayfabe) firing Jesse Astro, The Kiwi Express, Joseph Kinkade, Lil T, Miles, The New Zealand Dream, The Waipukurau Warrior, Les West, ring announcer Troy Daniels and referee Matt Wolfe, disbanding Pirates And Ninjas Are Totally Awesome and making the Alita Capri versus Just Plain Evil match a Loser Gets Fired Match.
 McCracken also put the remaining roster on notice.
 Just Plain Evil defeated Capri resulting in Capri getting (kayfabe) fired.
 In the main event, Vinny Dunn defeated Dal Knox by submission to retain the IPW New Zealand Heavyweight Championship.
 Knox demanded another match against Dunn at IPW Coastal Assault.
 In response Dunn announced that the match would be a 30-minute Iron Man match.

 In May 2011, it was announced that IPW had made a deal with Maori Television to film a new show.
-The show "Mana Mamau" was a weekly feature on Maori TV throughout 2011 and into 2012.
+The show Mana Mamau was a weekly feature on Maori TV throughout 2011 and into 2012.
 Within the show's 40-episode run both the IPW Tag Team Championships changed hands as well as the IPW NZ Heavyweight championship.